IENT/RDPlot/README.md

 - Exporting plots (through matplotlib interface)
 - Display table of rd results
 - export tables as latex style table code
+- simulation folder comparison mode: select different directories. list only displays the directories. selector to choose which sequence to look at

+Installation using virtual env and pycharm (not working yet, problem with pyqt4)
+- Open the project folder in pycharm
+-> File -> Settings -> Project: rd-plot-gui -> Project Interpreter -> Settings symbol -> Create VirtualEnv (Use python 3.x as base interpreter)
+-> open terminal -> cd project folder -> source ~/path-to-the-virtual-env/bin/activate
+-> pip install --upgrade pip
+-> pip install -r requirements.txt

+Now you should be able to run the project from the virtual env